 Evidence of levels of achievement of the course outcomes are derived from school based assessments.
 Students will be provided with a percentage marking grade which will be weighted with performance slash production (70%) response (30%)

-Enthusiasm and energy are highly desirable as is an ability to work collaboratively.
-Experience in dance would also be advantageous, but not mandatory as this is an introduction course.
+- Enthusiasm and energy are highly desirable as is an ability to work collaboratively. - Experience in dance would also be advantageous, but not mandatory as this is an introductory course.

-Minimum C grade in either Dance or English
+· C grade or higher in Year 10 Dance or English